 Director of Operations & Regulatory Affairs

-Martin is the Head of Manufacturing and Regulatory at Parsortix, a Chartered Engineer and holds an MEng degree in Electrical and Electronic Engineering from The University of Nottingham.
-He joined ANGLE in 2004 and specialises in technology commercialisation and knowledge transfer projects supporting businesses, particularly involving universities and other specialist knowledge and research centres.
+Martin is the Director of Operations and Regulatory Affairs at ANGLE plc, a Chartered Engineer and holds an MEng degree in Electrical and Electronic Engineering from The University of Nottingham.
+He joined ANGLE in 2004 and first specialised in technology commercialisation and knowledge transfer projects supporting businesses, particularly involving universities and other specialist knowledge and research centres.